The Inner Critic

 This kind of motivation – the alleviation of anxiety about being unacceptable – is behind most of the inner critic’s original behaviour.
 It’s just that over time, most inner critics become so good at what they do that they just keep doing it all the time, even when we’ve left home and no longer need approval from our caregivers.

-When Your Critic Can’t Win
+When Your Critic Becomes Abusive

 Then there are situations where there’s nothing your inner critic can do to help you fit in.